 Chief Executive Officer (CEO) Kwame Owusu-Kesse reported that staff members have begun returning to the office on a hybrid schedule this week.
-The remaining staff are slated to return throughout February.
-Scholars will return to hybrid learning on March 1, 2021.
+The remaining staff will return throughout February.
+Scholars will return to hybrid learning on March 1st, 2021.
 The executive team will continue to maintain a hybrid schedule as they have done throughout the remote period.

 Mr. Owusu-Kesse also reported that 4,356 HCZ and Promise Academy staff members and students have been tested to date in partnership with Mobile Health.
-Students and staff members continue to be tested in preparation for their return to the classroom.
+Students and staff members continue to be tested in preparation for their return.